Kern County Lyft Accident Lawyers

 - The Lyft driver abruptly opens his car’s door in front of an approaching cyclist.

 As a pedestrian or cyclist, you should know you have the right of way.
-So, if a Lyft vehicle hits you, you can hold them accountable for your injuries.
-For assistance, contact our Kern County Lyft accident attorneys.
+So, if a Lyft vehicle hits you, you may be able to seek damages for your injuries.

 A Lyft Driver Harms A Passenger